 A Licensee that has Significant Market Power in a telecommunication market must not abuse its dominant position in that market by engaging in discrimination.
-IDA will find that a Licensee has engaged in discrimination, and therefore has abused its dominant position, if the Licensee provides its Affiliate with access to infrastructure, systems, services, or information that, as a practical matter, are necessary to non-affiliated Licensees to provide telecommunication services, on prices, terms or conditions that are more favourable than the prices, terms and conditions on which the Licensee provides those infrastructure, systems, services or information to non-affiliated Licensees.
+IDA will find that a Licensee has engaged in discrimination, and therefore has abused its dominant position, if the Licensee provides its Affiliate with access to infrastructure, systems, services, equipment or information that, as a practical matter, are necessary to non-affiliated Licensees to provide Services or telecommunication equipment, on prices, terms or conditions that are more favourable than the prices, terms and conditions on which the Licensee provides those infrastructure, systems, services, equipment or information to non-affiliated Licensees.